epuvlist/timer/README.md

 - Start date (optionally including time)
 - End date (optionally including time)
 - Calculated time interval between start and end times.
-If end time is not given, then the interval is calculated since or until the current time.
+If end time is not given, then the interval between then and the current time is calculated.

 ## Menu options: